Mar 16 2009

 - Fledge Watch: What is a Peregrine Fledge Watch?

 - Where is the nest at Pitt?
-Where should I look to see the peregrines at Pitt?
+Where should I look from the ground to see the peregrines at Pitt?

-- “I love Peregrines” bumper sticker Show you love peregrines with this bumper sticker featuring a photo of Dorothy at the Cathedral of Learning.
+- “I love Peregrines” bumper sticker Show you love peregrines with this bumper sticker featuring Dorothy, peregrine queen of the Cathedral of Learning.

 - Timing of Peregrine Nesting Season